edunford/coding_discussions_ppol564_fall2021/05_coding_discussion/instructions.md

 Build a Naive Bayesian Classifier from scratch that tries to predict whether a respondent will vote in a presidential election or not, pr(Vote==1).
 The classifier must be built from scratch.
 Do not use a third party ML or statistical package.

-Run your algorithm and see how it predicts on the test data.
-Use the `sklearn.metrics` library to calculate the predictive accuracy and the area underneath the ROC curve.
+Run your algorithm and see how it predicts on the test data by calculating the predictive accuracy.

 Does your model perform better than chance (i.e. coin flip)?